DMV Practice Test

 What are the age requirements for getting a California instruction permit and driver’s license?
 You can apply for your permit at age 15 ½ by going to your local California DMV location.
 At this age, you’ll need to complete a licensed driver’s education course, pass the DMV written knowledge test and pass the vision test to earn an instruction permit.

 What are the steps for obtaining an instruction permit in California?
 For aspiring drivers under the age of 18, they will be required to complete an application.
 You can receive a permit if a parent or legal guardian signs your driver’s license or ID application.
 You will also need some documents and information:

 - Legal proof of ID - such as a birth certificate or passport

 - Proof of residency

 For minors less than 17.5 years old, they will also need to prove that they have completed or are in the process of completing a state-approved driver’s education program.
-For those between 17.5 and 18 years old, they can obtain an instruction permit without driver’s ed certification, but will still need to turn 18 before they can take the driver’s test to earn their license.
+People between 17.5 and 18 years old can obtain an instruction permit without driver’s ed certification, but will still need to turn 18 before they can take the driver’s test to earn their license.